Rolling Member Upgrades

 member one by one.
 Rolling upgrade for patch versions

-is supported in the open source and Enterprise editions of Hazelcast.
+is supported in the open source, Pro, and Enterprise editions of Hazelcast IMDG.

-Also, each minor version is compatible with the previous one.
-Rolling upgrade for minor versions is supported in the Enterprise edition of Hazelcast.
+Also, each minor version is compatible with the previous one (back until Hazelcast IMDG 3.8).
+For example, it is possible to perform a rolling upgrade on a cluster running Hazelcast IMDG Enterprise 3.11 to Hazelcast IMDG Enterprise 3.12.
+Rolling upgrade for minor versions is supported in the Enterprise edition of Hazelcast IMDG.

 The compatibility guarantees described above are given in the context of rolling member upgrades and only apply to GA (general availability) releases.
 It is never advisable to run a cluster with members running on different patch or minor versions for prolonged periods of time.